Sage-Bionetworks/portalsDocs/articles/challenge_administration.md

 ### 1 - Edit Challenge Wiki Privately

 Challenge organizers have found it convenient to author wiki pages privately, then publish the result when ready for public view.
-Please review steps A2 for more information.
+Please review [steps A2](/articles/2---creating-dream-challenge-projects) for more information.

-When you are pleased with your edits, please use the [mirrorWiki script](https://github.com/Sage-Bionetworks/DREAM-Utilities/blob/master/mirrorWiki.py) to mirror the staging site changes to the live site so that only changes are made on the staging site. **Note: The wiki titles are matched between the staging and live site, so if you don't want a page to be mirrored over, simply change the name of the wikipage.**
+When you are pleased with your edits, please use the [mirrorWiki script](https://github.com/Sage-Bionetworks/DREAM-Utilities/blob/master/mirrorWiki.py) to mirror the staging site changes to the live site so that only changes are made on the staging site.

+{% include note.html content="The wiki titles are matched between the staging and live site, so if you don't want a page to be mirrored over, simply change the name of the wikipage." %}

 ```
 #Usage of mirrowWiki script